mogenius/docs/mogenius/docs/deploying-applications/cronjobs.md

 - Failed job history: The number of failed jobs that should be stored on the logs page of your service, to access past logs of your cronjob.
 - Succeeded job history: The number of succeeded jobs that should be stored on the logs page of your service, to access past logs of your cronjob.
 - Cron expression: Your CronJob will be triggered according to this schedule.
 The syntax follows standardized cron expressions and you can use tools like [crontab.guru](https://crontab.guru) to easily create your cron expression.
-- Number of allowed restarts: If the job fails the pod will be restarted automatically.
-This setting determines the number of restarts after which the job is considered unsuccessful.
-The pod will be killed and and the job is executed again according to the schedule.
 - Maximum duration in seconds: This sets the limit of seconds that each job is allowed to run.
 If the job reaches this limit it will be stopped as unsuccessful.

 Click "Create" and your Cronjob will be created in draft mode.
 You can now review additional settings, like Resource limits, environment variables, ports, and health checks.